 There are however treated and enhanced black diamonds.
 These man-made stones have often been treated with radiation or high temperatures to give them color uniformity, depth, and shine.
 Today, most black diamonds on the market are in fact artificial, and are generally more affordable than their natural counterparts.
 It is therefore important to always be wary of what you are purchasing.

-Black Diamond Certification & Grading
+The Importance of Black Diamond Certification & Grading

 When considering a purchase (or a sale) it’s always better to get the stone graded.
 A diamond grading is the thorough evaluation of the gem’s attributes, aka the 4Cs.
 This will allow you to determine the overall quality of a black diamond, if it is natural or treated, as well as if there are any defects present that can ultimately affect its value.